-While getting your business’s name in an article put out by a well-known large publication or other media outlet could be the spark that ignites your rocket ship to success, you may find that hitting up larger publications is not working out.
-The truth of the matter is that it’s probably because you’re no Elon Musk (but if you are, hi and do free Teslas come in green?).
+While getting your business’s name in an article put out by a well-known large publication or other media outlet could be the spark that changes things around for you, you may find that reaching out to larger publications is not working out.
+The truth of the matter is that it’s probably because you’re not a big name.

 Remember to keep the journalist mindset with you: “What’s in it for me?”
 If your name or your business’s name doesn’t carry much weight in the industry, larger publications may be less likely to want to run an article on you unless you’re making big waves.

 So look to the little guys: local media outlets, smaller online publications, and less well-known influencers and content creators.
 Doing so may result in a mutually beneficial relationship.
 In essence, you may have more to offer a smaller or more niche outlet than a larger mainstream one.
 It never hurts to try.

 HARO, or Help a Reporter Out, is an online marketing tool that connects journalists with sources—over 55,000 journalists and more than 800,000 sources to be exact.

 Journalists create anonymous queries which are sent out to relevant sources three times a day via email and sources with the right expertise have the opportunity to respond.
 As a source, you would browse through the queries and, finding one where you can lend your expertise, respond to the query and connect with the journalist.

 It’s one of the few ways you as a source can have journalists coming to you.